 Diabetic lotion is one of the best ways you can protect your feet, hands, and the rest of your body from dangerous and damaging skin problems.

-While traditional lotions often focus on soothing and smoothing skin, diabetic lotion is specially designed to tackle some of the issues that diabetics face in their skincare routines.
+While traditional lotions often focus on soothing and smoothing skin, diabetic lotion is specially designed to tackle some of the issues diabetics face in their skincare routines.
 These include common problems such as poor blood circulation, peripheral neuropathy, dehydrated skin, and more.
 Many diabetic lotions are specifically formulated to combat these common problems.
 They're designed to be:

 One of the main concerns with diabetic skin is that it is prone to infection.
 Antibacterial lotions can help minimize this risk.